OSDH: Garfield County tops 500 cumulative COVID-19 cases; 161 active Wednesday

 Of the overall 627 deaths in the state associated with the virus, 495 have been 65 and older and 105 have been ages 50-64, making up a combined 95.7% of the total.
 There have been 17 deaths in the 36-49 age group, nine in the 18-35 age group and one in the 5-17 age group.
 More men, 341, than women, 286, have succumbed to the virus, according to OSDH on Wednesday.
 The average age of those who have died is 74.3.

-OSDH reports 75.2% of those who have died have had a pre-existing condition.
-Of the deaths, 259, or 42.39% have been long-term care or nursing home cases, according to OSDH.
-There have been 1,624 cases among long-term care residents and 943 cases among staff, according to Tuesday's Executive Report.
+OSDH reports 75.3% of those who have died have had a pre-existing condition.
+Of the deaths, 268, or 42.7% have been long-term care or nursing home cases, according to OSDH.
+There have been 1,660 cases among long-term care residents and 954 cases among staff, according to Wednesday's Executive Report.

 Data shows deaths in 55 of Oklahoma's 77 counties, with 119 in Oklahoma County; 110 in Tulsa County; 56 in Cleveland County; 39 in Washington County; 28 in McCurtain County; 23 in Wagoner County; 20 in Delaware County; 18 in Rogers County; 17 in Caddo County; 16 in Muskogee County; 15 in Creek County; 11 in Kay and Osage counties; 10 in Comanche County; nine each in Canadian and Pottawatomie counties; eight in Greer County; seven each in Grady, Jackson, Mayes and Texas counties; six in Adair County; five each in Carter, Garfield and Seminole counties; four each in Garvin, McClain, Payne, Pittsburg and Sequoyah counties; three each in Ottawa, Pawnee, Okmulgee and Stephens counties; two each in Cherokee, Cotton, Hughes, Lincoln, Noble and Pontotoc counties; and one each in Beckham, Bryan, Choctaw, Craig, Kiowa, Latimer, Leflore, Logan, Major, Marshall, McIntosh, Nowata, Okfuskee, Roger Mills and Tillman counties.